Mary Coughlan (politician): Early political life

-She remained on the backbenches of the Dáil for the first thirteen years of her career as a TD, before being appointed a junior Minister.
-During this period she served on a number of Oireachtas committees, including the Joint Committee on Tourism, Sport and Recreation and the Joint Committee on the Irish language where she served as chairperson.
+She remained on the backbenches of the Dáil for the first thirteen years of her career as a TD, before being appointed a junior minister.
+During this period she served on several Oireachtas committees, including the Joint Committee on Tourism, Sport and Recreation and the Joint Committee on the Irish language where she served as chairperson.
 Coughlan was also a member of the British-Irish Parliamentary Body.
 In 1994, Bertie Ahern became leader of Fianna Fáil and Leader of the Opposition.
-In early 1995 he named his new front bench, including Coughlan as Spokesperson on Educational Reform.
-She served in this position until 1997 but was not included in the cabinet or junior ministerial team when the party came to power.
+In early 1995 he named his new front bench, including Coughlan as spokesperson on educational reform.
+She was not included in the cabinet or junior ministerial team when the party came to office in 1997.

 Minister of State

 In February 2001, Coughlan was appointed as Minister of State at the Department of Arts, Heritage, Gaeltacht and the Islands, with responsibility for the Gaeltacht and Islands.
 In this role for just sixteen months, she was responsible for securing Government approval for the general scheme of the Official Languages Equality Bill, which aimed to confirm the language rights of citizens and outline their rights when dealing with the State in either official language.
 She also oversaw the coming-into-force of an amended Gaeltacht Housing Act, updating the supports available for Irish-speaking households building in or moving to the Gaeltacht.
 The Commission on Irish in the Gaeltacht (Comisiún na Gaeltachta) also completed its work under her guidance and Coughlan saw its report approved and published.
 During her time in this role, she also established a Working Group on the Creation of Employment in the Gaeltacht.
-In addition, during her tenure Coughlan oversaw significant investment in island infrastructure and in the connection of islands to the national electricity grid, including Inishbofin Island, off the County Donegal coast, which was connected for the first time in 2002 by using an underwater cable from the mainland.
+In addition, during her tenure Coughlan oversaw significant investment in island infrastructure and the connection of islands to the national electricity grid, including Inishbofin Island, off the County Donegal coast, which was connected for the first time in 2002 by using an underwater cable from the mainland.